-Applicants requiring special testing accommodations due to a disability must contact the AccessAbility Services Office at (336) 838-6560 at least 10 working days prior to testing.
+Applicants requiring special testing accommodations due to a disability must contact the AccessAbility Services Office at (336) 838-6560 at least ten (10) working days prior to testing.
 Appropriate documentation will be required prior to allowance of accommodations.
-Placement testing accommodations for applicants enrolling only in distance learning activities (telecourses, internet courses, teleconferences and cyber classroom) will be handled on an individual basis.
+Placement testing accommodations for applicants enrolling only in distance learning activities (internet courses and cyber classroom) will be handled on an individual basis.
 Applicants enrolling in any distance learning activity should contact the Student Services Office at (336) 838-6136 for further information.